Agents and Skills¶

 - Analyzes git diff --staged

-- Generates conventional commit message
+- Generates one conventional commit message and presents it for approval

-- Follows project's commit style
+- Follows the repository's existing commit style

 - Includes proper scope and description